Azure/portaldocs/portal-sdk/generated/portalfx-parameter-collection-v2.md

      * @param dataModel The editable copy of the editScope data model.
      * @param providerId The id of the provider sending back the output parameters.
      * @param outputs The outputs received from the provider.
-     * @return A JQuery promise resolved with an array of validation errors, if any.
+     * @return A promise resolved with an array of validation errors, if any.
      */
     public validateOutputParameters(
         dataModel: CollectorDataModel, // Typed to the data model tied to your UI element.
         providerId: string,
         outputParameters: MsPortalFx.ViewModels.ParameterCollectionV2.OutputParameters)
-        : MsPortalFx.Base.PromiseV<MsPortalFx.ViewModels.ParameterCollectionV2.ParameterCollectionError[]> {=
+        : Promise<MsPortalFx.ViewModels.ParameterCollectionV2.ParameterCollectionError[]> {=
         switch (providerId) {
             case "aProvider":
                 // Create an instance of the provider's data model from the output parameters